Skip to main content

 Troubleshooting

-Check your COM port
+Check your serial port

 COM port selection in PlatformIO